GeoMOER/advanced-programming-in-r/advancedProgrammingInR/chapters/02_data_handling/format_conversions.md

 # Data format conversions

 Usually, your data is arranged in matrix format with rows and columns representing observations and variables, respectively.
 This is the common case not only for R, but also for many other statistical software packages, including Excel and SPSS.
-However, certain R packages, including visualization via **ggplot2**, are easier to handle when using a long data format rather than a wide one, thus requiring a "rearrangement of the form, but not the content, of the data" (, 2015) according to so-called identifier (or ID) and measured variables.
+However, certain R packages, including visualization via **ggplot2**, are easier to handle when using a long data format rather than a wide one, thus requiring a "rearrangement of the form, but not the content, of the data" (Wickham, 2007) according to so-called identifier (or ID) and measured variables.
 Here's a simple example taken from [Cookbook for R](http://www.cookbook-r.com/Manipulating_data/Converting_data_between_wide_and_long_format/) to illustrate this point.
 Let's start off with the wide format: